Click on the links below for the latest emergency responder safety news.

 When we respond to roadway incidents as safety service patrol or incident management personnel we are most often tasked with traffic control especially when it is the major function of our duties on scene.

 Fire Service Survey Results, New Research, and Upcoming Training Announced

 Safety Service Patrol Perspectives: Responding to Vehicle Fires

 I very recently encountered an incident that played a large role in my writing about safety service patrols (SSPs) responding to vehicle fires.
 I was on routine patrol about an hour before the end of shift.

 Training Resources Available for the 2020 National Traffic Incident Response Awareness Week

 National Traffic Incident Response Awareness Week from November 9-15, 2020 is a time for departments to focus on promoting safety practices for personnel who respond to incidents on the roadway and to step up their public education campaigns to educate the public on how to either avoid or safely pass emergency incidents on the roadway.

-The Emergency Responder Safety Institute (ERSI) and the Fire Department Safety Officers Association (FDSOA) are pleased to announce that the Certified Traffic Incident Management Technician professional credential, which is the first accredited national certification for personnel meeting <em>NFPA 1091: Standard for Traffic Incident Management Personnel Professional Qualifications</em>, is now available.
+The Emergency Responder Safety Institute (ERSI) and the Fire Department Safety Officers Association (FDSOA) are pleased to announce that the Certified Traffic Incident Management Person professional credential, which is the first accredited national certification for personnel meeting NFPA 1091: Standard for Traffic Incident Management Personnel Professional Qualifications, is now available.